Biden warns of federal abortion ban in meeting with Jay Inslee, other Democratic governors

 Democrats have been pushing Biden to use his authority to blunt the decision that will affect millions of people of childbearing age — a ruling celebrated by some as an affirmation of human life and condemned by others as a historic setback to women’s rights.

-Several governors spoke about what their states are doing to protect abortion rights before adjourning to discuss more privately.
+Several of the nine governors in attendance spoke about what their states are doing to protect abortion rights before adjourning to discuss more privately.

 Hochul, for instance, said New York has allocated $35 million for abortion clinics to expand and she expects the state legislature to pass a constitutional amendment preserving abortion access.